open-policy-agent/opa/docs/content/kubernetes-tutorial.md

 ---
-title: Kubernetes Admission Control
+title: "Admission Control Tutorial: Ingress Validation"
-kind: tutorial
+kind: kubernetes
-weight: 6
+weight: 10
 ---

-In Kubernetes, [Admission Controllers](https://kubernetes.io/docs/admin/admission-controllers/) enforce semantic validation of objects during create, update, and delete operations.
-With OPA you can enforce custom policies on Kubernetes objects without recompiling or reconfiguring the Kubernetes API server.

-## Goals

-This tutorial shows how to enforce custom policies on Kubernetes objects using OPA.
-In this tutorial, you will define admission control rules that prevent users from creating Kubernetes Ingress objects that violate the following organization policy:
+This tutorial shows how to deploy OPA as an admission controller from scratch.
+For the purpose of the tutorial we will deploy two policies that ensure:

 - Ingress hostnames must be whitelisted on the Namespace containing the Ingress.
 - Two ingresses in different namespaces must not have the same hostname.